Archive 8 Statistics All Parents of Special Needs Kids Should Know

 Girl sitting on a wheelchair with blue headphones at a desk using a laptop

 According to the CDC, kids with special needs may have an increased chance of being victims of abuse, neglect, or bullying.
-Children with disabilities are more prone to trauma, self-injury, and wandering.
+Students with disabilities are more prone to trauma, self-injury, and wandering.

 Helping Children with Special Needs

-There are a lot of resources on the internet that can help you as a parent to get tips on how to keep your disabled child safe.
+There are a lot of resources on the internet that can help you get tips on how to keep your disabled child safe.
 You can think about reliable sources such as the CDC, WHO, UNICEF, or EDC.

 To help protect your child from online dangers, you can download Safes.
 Safes is a parental control app that has useful features such as: